 The registration statement for the Fund describes the various fees and expenses for the Shares.
-For a more complete description of the Fund and the underlying indexes, visit the Fund's website.
+For a more complete description of the Fund and the underlying indexes, visit the Fund's website at www.blackrock.com.

 PURCHASES AND REDEMPTIONS IN CREATION UNIT SIZE